qhq985/TkInter/README.md

  ### Practice 5
-  1. A small login and sign in system...
+  1.A small login and sign in system...

   ## Conclusion